scds/intro-spss/lessons/lesson2.md

 <img src="../assets/img/lessons/open12.png" alt="" width="60%" style="border: solid 2px black">

-After clicking `OK`, you're given the chance to set the variable types and to rename the variables.
+After clicking `OK`, you're given the chance to set the variable types and rename the variables.
 For now, we'll leave them as automatic and click `Next`.

 {: .no_toc }
 ### Step 6